IBM/tag-based-push-notifications/DETAILED.md

 Build and deploy the adapter to the Mobile Foundation server.

 ### 3.2 Enabling the client
-Let us see the changes that are required to be made on the client side code of the base pattern(https://github.com/IBM/Ionic-MFP-App )
+Let us see the changes that are required to be made on the client side code of the base pattern (https://github.com/IBM/Ionic-MFP-App)

 #### 3.2.1 Add Watch Area page
-Add a new page in the ionic app under  IonicMobileApp/src/pages/ with name 'watch-area'.
+Add a new page in the ionic app under `IonicMobileApp/src/pages/` with name `watch-area`.
-This page will be invoked on click of the 'Watch Area' icon on the home page.
+This page will be invoked on click of the `Watch Area` icon on the home page.
 The user will be able to select a location in the map and submit to see the grievances within a given radius of that particular location.
 Also the user can subscribe to receive any notifications on any new grievances submitted on that particular location.
 Google GeoCoding API and cloudant geospatial index queries are used to handle the location coordinates related actions.

-Update the  IonicMobileApp/src/pages/watch-area/watch-area.html as below
+Update the `IonicMobileApp/src/pages/watch-area/watch-area.html` as below

 <pre><code>